Three Questions strategy to navigate your rope experience and stay safe

 It also can be objectively “sloppy rope” with wrong tension (too tight, too loose – yes, too loose can be a problem too if the rope structure doesn’t hold you have to hold yourself by tensing your muscles), wrong placement (for instance too low TK wraps), no control over rope impact, bad tsuri-line management.
 Do not tolerate it and do not silence issues.
 You serve your rope partner much better by giving them friendly and honest feedback about how it felt.
 Communicate immediately or after the scene depending on how urgent the case is for you.

 I think this is worth repeating: the experience of pain is subjective.
 There is no objectively bad or objectively good pain.
 What matters is how YOU feel.
 If YOU cannot handle the stimuli, if YOU cannot relax into it, if it’s exceeding YOUR limits this means for YOU it is a bad pain.

 Yes, receiving the impact is a skill that can be developed.
-Right way to develop this skill is slowing down, learning to notice what our bodies are telling us and trusting it.
+The right way to develop this skill is by slowing down, learning to notice what our bodies are telling us, and trusting it.
 It’s never a good idea to force.
 There is some truth in this common knowledge that pain is there to protect you.